Pensions in the United Kingdom: History

 Until the 20th century, poverty was seen as a quasi-criminal state, and this was reflected in the Vagabonds and Beggars Act 1494 that imprisoned beggars.
 In Elizabethan times, English Poor Laws represented a shift whereby the poor were seen merely as morally degenerate, and were expected to perform forced labour in workhouses.

-The beginning of the modern state pension was the Old-Age Pensions Act 1908, which provided 5 shillings (£0.25) a week for those over age 70 whose annual means did not exceed £31 10s. (£31.50).
+The beginning of the modern state pension was the Old Age Pensions Act 1908, which provided 5 shillings (£0.25) a week for those over age 70 whose annual means did not exceed £31 10s. (£31.50).
 It coincided with the Royal Commission on the Poor Laws and Relief of Distress 1905–1909 and was the first step in the Liberal welfare reforms towards the completion of a system of social security, with unemployment and health insurance through the National Insurance Act 1911.

 In the early 20th century, occupational (workplace) pension schemes started to become more common, with one driver being the Finance Act 1921 which provided tax-relief on pension scheme contributions.

 After the Second World War, the National Insurance Act 1946 completed universal coverage of social security.
-The National Assistance Act 1948 formally abolished the poor law, and gave a minimum income to those not paying National Insurance.
+The National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29) formally abolished the poor law, and gave a minimum income to those not paying National Insurance.
 The Basic State Pension was also introduced in 1948.
 Occupational pension schemes also flourished after the Second World War, with pensions becoming a key tool to attract and retain staff.

 In the second half of the 20th century, there was a succession of legislative changes to protect pension scheme members, prevent abuse of the generous tax-reliefs available and prevent fraudulent activity.
 Some of these changes were precipitated by Robert Maxwell's plundering of the Mirror Pension Funds.
 This led to the Goode Report, whose recommendations were implemented by comprehensive statutes in the Pension Schemes Act 1993 and the Pensions Act 1995.